dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.61/_index.md

 6. Reload the same account from Recent Views.
 7. Click the pop-out button on Audit Management, then click on the second browser tab (which should already be present) to view it.
 Note that the audit subtype is erroneously blank.
 You are also able to go back to the main tab and save the account with a blank audit subtype on a closed audit.

-### Pre-Bill DRG data is not being written on certain accounts
+### Pre-Bill DRG Data is not Being Written on Certain Accounts

 **CACTWO-7729** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-Discharged inpatient accounts that are submitted for the first time from the v2.60 release with a Working DRG and a Final DRG are not recording a PreReconciledDRG property on the account, when the Working DRG and Final DRG matched, affecting some reports.
+Discharged inpatient accounts that are submitted for the first time from the [v2.60](https://dolbeysystems.github.io/fusion-cac-web-docs/release-notes/v2.60/) release with a Working DRG and a Final DRG are not recording a PreReconciledDRG property on the account, when the Working DRG and Final DRG matched, affecting some reports.
 This has been corrected.

 > [!info] Additional Configuration Required
 Please contact Support to check if you need a manual change.

-### E/M coding is retaining E/M levels when  No Charge is changed
+### E/M Coding is Retaining E/M Levels when No Charge is Changed

 **CACTWO-7734** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-If a User initially sets up an E/M Coding worksheet to have a No Charge set as None, they get E/M levels.
-These show in the Summary at the bottom.
+If a user initially sets up an [E/M Coding](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/navigation-tree/add-on-modules-and-viewers/#er-em-module) worksheet to have a No Charge set as None, they get E/M levels.
+These show in the [Summary](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/navigation-tree/add-on-modules-and-viewers/#em-summary) at the bottom.
 If later that No Charge option is changed to any other dropdown, the E/M Level section is being hidden, but is still showing in the Summary.
 This has been corrected.

-### 'Select an item' is being saved in fields that should be ‘null’
+### 'Select an item' is Being Saved in Fields that Should be ‘null’

 **CACTWO-7737** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-If a User selects a dropdown item in a worksheet, then ‘deselects’ it by going back to the top of the dropdown and selecting ‘Select an item’, those words are being saved in the field when it should be saved as ‘null’.
+If a user selects a dropdown item in a worksheet, then ‘deselects’ it by going back to the top of the dropdown and selecting ‘Select an item’, those words are being saved in the field when it should be saved as ‘null’.
 This has been corrected.

-### Add a refresh button to the Scheduled Reports page
+### Add a Refresh Button to the Scheduled Reports page

 **CACTWO-7752** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-A refresh button has been added to the Scheduled Report page, and will appear next to the name of the report.
+A refresh button has been added to the [Scheduled Reports](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/scheduled-reports/) page, and will appear next to the name of the report.
 Pressing this will update that report page for any changes, and will also update the Run History.

 ![Refresh Button for Scheduled Reports](RefreshButton.png)

-### The Audit Abstract report is erroring when using a filter
+### The Audit Abstract Report is Erroring when Using a Filter

 **CACTWO-7787** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-The Audit Abstract Report errors when filtered by Category and/or Facility.
+The [Audit Abstract Report](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/user-reports/#audit-abstract-report) errors when filtered by Category and/or Facility.
 This has been corrected.

-### CDI Alerts report showing no data under certain situations
+### CDI Alerts Report Showing no data Under Certain Situations

 **CACTWO-7788** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

 When running the CDI Alerts report, if it was filtered by Catetory/Facility, it resulted in no data being returned.
 This has been corrected.

-### Denial Worksheets are showing blank
+### Denial Worksheets are Showing Blank

 **CACTWO-7792** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-An issue was occuring where if a User went back to add data to an old  Denial Worksheet, such as an appeal, the sheet was showing with no data unless the User tabbed to another denial and back.
+An issue was occurring where if a user went back to add data to an old [Denial Worksheet](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/navigation-tree/denial-management/), such as an appeal, the sheet was showing with no data unless the user tabbed to another denial and back.
 This also caused issues with the calendar in the appeal section.
 Everything has been corrected.